Historic Oak View: History

 While the Wyatt family owned Oak View, they generally hired a manager to oversee the day-to-day operations.
 Unlike much of the South which used sharecroppers to farm their land, the Wyatts' property manager lived in the main house and oversaw the tenant farmers who grew both the Wyatt's crops and their own for a wage.
 While the tenant families sometimes stayed for as little as a year, Oak View continued to have tenant farmers living in small houses on the property until the 1980s.
 Despite the farm's success under the Williams family, the Wyatt family rarely made a profit off the farm, "At the close of each year, (they) would pore over the books to determine whether they could continue operation."
 Instead, the Wyatt family began using Oak View as a testing ground for their seed company that was based in Raleigh, North Carolina.
 They eventually shifted from predominately growing cotton to growing vegetables and pecans.
 The pecan orchard that the Wyatt family planted continues to produce a crop every year and is the largest remaining grove in Wake County.

 Eventually, the Wyatt family traded the struggling Oak View to the Gregory-Poole family for a downtown office to help the Wyatt-Quarles Seed Company.
 Soon after the trade, James Gregory Poole moved into the farmhouse with his family.
 The Pooles lived at Oak View for three years and remodeled and updated the property.
 They built an addition to the house, put running water in the buildings, and electrified the property for the first time.
 Following their many additions, the Poole family sold the property to James and Mary Bryan in 1944.
 The Poole additions were the last major changes to the historic buildings and the property passed in and out of several families' hands before being purchased by Wake County in 1984.
 Originally intending to destroy the buildings to build an office park, several local prominent families and descendants banded together to save the property.
 In 1991, Historic Oak View was added to the National Register of Historic Places and Oak View was soon turned into a Wake County park.

 Current use

 The Wake County Parks, Recreation and Open Space Division was given management of Oak View in 1995, creating the first historic site in the Wake County park system.
 With the completion of a Farm History Center in 1997, Oak View began to focus on teaching about North Carolina's agricultural history from colonial times to the present.
-Recently, a historic tenant house has been moved on site at Oak View Historic Park to begin interpretation into the lives of those who lived and worked on the Oak View land.
+In 2012, a historic tenant house was moved on site to begin interpretation into the lives of those who lived and worked on the Oak View land.
 Today, more than 100,000 visitors come to Oak View each year to learn about North Carolina's agricultural past through programs, events and exhibits.